BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 Live Help
 ---------

 In order to help users that are having difficulty with transitioning, we are offering office hours via Zoom every Friday at 11:00am - 12:00 pm ET, from August 19 through October 14, 2022.
-During that time, one or more of the BV-BRC team members will be logged in to the Zoom meeting below and availble to provide one-on-one help as needed.
+During that time, one or more of the BV-BRC team members will be logged in to the Zoom meeting below and available to provide one-on-one help as needed.

 | Topic: BV-BRC Office Hours
 | Time: Aug 19, 2022 11:00 AM Eastern Time (US and Canada)